East Coker Poetry Group

 Although the poet was born in St Louis, Missouri, in 1888, he moved to England as a young man and remained here until his death in 1965.
 His ashes are buried in the churchyard of St Michael’s Church, and there is a commemorative plaque in the church.
 With this heritage, there is an understandable enthusiasm for poetry in the village and we decided to form the East Coker Poetry Group.
 Meetings are entertaining, informal and sociable.
 Membership is free and everyone is welcome, including visitors to the village.

 Meetings are normally held in the Village Cafe, East Coker, Yeovil.
 BA22 9HY on the last Tuesday of the month.
-The Cafe opens for us from about 7pm with the meeting starting at 7.30pm.
+The Cafe opens for us after 7pm with the meeting starting at 7.30pm.

 The Village Cafe is almost opposite the school in the village.